Best Single-Line Phone Plans of 2026: Top Picks & Deals

 Best for Performance and Reliability: Verizon Unlimited Plus

-Verizon’s Unlimited Plus plan is a top choice for individuals who want an uncompromising experience on the nation's most reliable network.
-It provides unlimited premium data on Verizon's Ultra Wideband 5G network, giving you the fastest speeds available without worrying about deprioritization.
+Verizon’s Unlimited Plus (part of myPlan) is a top choice for individuals who want an uncompromising experience on the nation's most reliable network.
+It provides unlimited premium data on Verizon's 5G Ultra Wideband network, giving you the fastest speeds available without worrying about deprioritization.

 • Unrivaled Network Reliability: Verizon’s network is consistently rated for its excellent coverage, especially in rural areas, making it a dependable choice for travelers and those outside major cities.